Himeno (Fortran)

 4. Execution

-Compile the original source code of Himeno (himeno.f90
+Compile the original source code of Himeno (himeno.f90) and the optimized

 flang himeno.f90 -o himeno -O3 && \